smizell/graphablejson-js/examples/follow-links/README.md

 This Moveable JSON library will follow links when it finds them in place of regular properties.
 This means that if you query for `order` and it's missing, this library will look for `order_url` and resolve the link then continue traversing.

 It will also handle collections, which means if the property and link are not found, it will look for an `$item` property to iterate over.
-One complete, it will look for a `next` entity, either included or linked as `next_url` or `nextUrl`.
+Once complete, it will look for a `next` entity, either included or linked as `next_url` or `nextUrl`.

 This example shows all of these scenarios through a [sample API](https://moveablejsonapi.glitch.me/).
 You can navigate there and see what the API looks like.
 The examples included in the API are: